snamjoshi/aif-fep-db/README.md

 ## TODO list

 This is a list of items that I plan to finish before passing the project on to others for further work.
+- [ ] Clean up current database and make it up to date
+- [ ] Documentation for the meaning behind each tag
+- [ ] Test workflow notebook
+- [ ] Add line in workflow notebook showing how to point the app to a database
 - [ ] Remove autoreload from notebooks
+- [ ] Delete old files and final cleanup.
+- [X] README: Cleanup instructions for shell scripts and how to pass in DB path
 - [X] Fix downloading filtered database with Dash app
-- [ ] Test workflow notebook
-- [ ] Add line in workflow notebook showing how to point the app to a database
-- [ ] Add shell script that separates building from running (or both).
+- [X] Add shell script that separates building from running (or both).
-- [ ] Clean up current database and make it up to date
-- [ ] Config file or Docker command to specify the path to the current database
+- [X] Config file or Docker command to specify the path to the current database
 - [X] Redo README
 - [X] Type hints, doc strings, better documentation in general
 - [X] Clean up the interactive database file [Deleted instead]
 - [X] Double check outer requirements text
 - [X] Check remaining TODOs in codebase
-- [ ] Move stuff in `dash.ipynb` into the app layout
+- [X] Move stuff in `dash.ipynb` into the app layout
-- [ ] Documentation for the meaning behind each tag
 - [X] Display timestamp and tag file hash in layout
 - [X] About section for the app
-- [ ] Delete old files and final cleanup.

 ## Future planned features / fixes